gugaio/ajent-morph/README.md

 import DesignSystemAgent from 'design-system-agent';

 const agent = new DesignSystemAgent({
-  activationSequence: 'ajent'
+  activationSequence: 'frontable'
 });
 ```

 ## Activation

-Type `ajent` anywhere on the page to activate the agent.
+Type `frontable` anywhere on the page to activate the agent.

 ## Commands